Héctor Abad Gómez: Early life and education

-Héctor Abad Gómez was born in 1921 in Jericó, Antioquia Department, as the eldest of five children.
+Héctor Abad Gómez was born in 1921 in Jericó, Antioquia, as the eldest of five children.
 His father was a merchant and amateur journalist who held liberal ideas.
 The family relocated to Seville, Valle del Cauca during the 1930s crisis in Colombia.
 In Seville, Abad attended the General Santander Educational Institution whose director was José María Velasco Ibarra, former President of Ecuador who was in exile in Colombia.
 Velasco Ibarra greatly influenced Abad, who was exposed to European ideas.
 He first social activist work was in 1938 when he organised a strike with five students against admission exams for entrance into university.
 At 18 years old, his family moved to Medellín, just north of Jericó, where Abad entered the School of Medicine at the University of Antioquia (UdeA).
 He had become interested in social medicine due to him witnessing the death of children from diphtheria.

 As a student since secondary school, Abad worked as a journalist for the literary magazine Simiente.
 As a student at UdeA, he founded with several other classmates the student newspaper U-235 in 1945.
 His advocacy for improved healthcare led to him being branded a "communist".
 After the death of a classmate and neighbours from typhoid fever, Abad initiated a debate on Colombia's poor water quality through U-235.
 This led to opening a campaign for improved water quality with the municipal council.
 The topic of water quality was used in his undergraduate thesis "Some considerations on Public Health in the Department of Antioquia" (Algunas consideraciones sobre la Salud Pública en el Departamento de Antioquia).
 Abad pursued further education in the United States at the University of Minnesota, where he specialised in public health and received his Master of Public Health in 1948.